bdurand/safe_request_timeout/README.md

 end
 ```

 By itself, this won't do anything.
 Unlike normal timeouts, there is no background process that will kill the operation after a defined period.
 Instead, you will need to periodically call `SafeRequestTimeout.check_timeout!` from within your code.
 Calling this method within a timeout block will raise an error if the time spent in that block has exceeded the max allowed.
+Calling it outside of a timeout block will do nothing.

-It's always best to call it before doing an expensive operation since there's no point in timing out if we've already done the work.
+It's always generally best to call the `check_timeou!` method before doing an expensive operation since there's no point in timing out after we've already done the work.
 This method will also clear the current timeout, so you don't have to worry about it generating a cascading series of timeout errors.

 ```ruby
 SafeRequestTimeout.timeout(5) do